marcuskara/swarmic/swarmic-examples/camel-metrics/README.md

 `mvn exec:exec`

-You'll see all the reporting regarding Camel route displyed on the console.
+You'll see all the reporting regarding Camel route displayed on the console.

 ## Building and running from fat jar

-You can crate a fat jar containing all resources to run this example just enter the following command:
+You can create a fat jar containing all resources to run this example just enter the following command:

 `mvn clean install -Pjar`